In this tutorial, you will learn how to group standalone sequences into a sequence list and pair heavy and light chains

 This operation will produce a Clinical-stage antibodies (paired) Annotated & Clustered Biologics Annotator Result document.

 Data from antibody assays can be appended to Biologics Annotator Result documents.
 The assay data coupled with the sequence annotation, liabilities score and germline differences produced by Antibody Annotator may aid antibody candidate selection.
 This can then in turn serve as an antibody registry for future analysis.

 In this exercise, you will learn how to add assay data into a Biologics Annotator Result document.
 First you will need an excel or csv file containing your functional data.
 You can download one for the tutorial here.
-Then open the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered document in the and click Add Metadata > Add Assay Data.
+Then open the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered document and click Add Metadata > Add Assay Data.

 Follow the prompts to upload the assay data file.
 To match the columns on Name, select Name in the Matching column in the document dropdown in the Add Assay Data dialog box and click Add Assay Data to append the assay data columns (see image below).

 To view the added assay data, select the Clinical-stage monoclonal antibodies (paired) Annotated & Clustered (with assay data) document in the Add assay data folder and scroll to the right end of the Sequences Table or use the Table Preferences panel to find the column of interest.
 You can then hover over the column and click on the Focus column button that appears to jump straight to that column:

 Multiple sequence alignment is a comparison of multiple related DNA or amino acid sequences to identify regions of similarity and dissimilarity that may be a consequence of evolutionary relationships between the sequences.
 Alignments can be used for many purposes, including inferring the relatedness between sequences.

 In this exercise, you will learn how to filter and align sequences that meet a set of conditions.
 To align sequences that meet the conditions of having a Score of ≥ -200 and an ELISA affinity value of ≥ 1.5, first, filter the sequences using the following filter syntax: